 Behavioral Health Encounters/Psychiatric Services

-For behavioral health services provided during an encounter, and administered by a physician with a psychiatric specialty, a nurse practitioner or clinical nurse specialist with a psychiatric specialty, a licensed clinical social worker or a clinical psychologist, the FQHC provider identification number must be placed as the billing provider.
+For behavioral health services provided during an encounter, and administered by a physician with a psychiatric specialty, a nurse practitioner or clinical nurse specialist with a psychiatric specialty, a licensed clinical social worker, a licensed clinical psychologist, a licensed professional counselor, or a licensed marriage and family counselor, the FQHC provider identification number must be placed as the billing provider.
 The practitioner’s provider identification number must be placed as the attending provider with the appropriate modifiers and detail line procedure codes on the claim.
 These services should be billed on the CMS-1500 using procedure code H2020 as the first line of the claim.
 A behavioral health specific service must be rendered in order to bill a behavioral health encounter.
 The submission of an evaluation and management code only will not suffice.
 (See examples of behavioral health billing in Appendix F)

 Louisiana Medicaid reimburses professional service providers for select procedure codes specific to psychiatric services delivered in the office or other outpatient facility setting.
 This policy is applicable to physician services in the Professional Services program and mental health services provided in FQHCs.
 FQHC providers should enter the appropriate psychiatric procedure codes as encounter detail lines when submitting claims for the following services: